fperez/fperez.org-src/py4science/git.rst

 A noteworthy hosting service is Indefero_: while less well-known than Github and Gitorious, its special feature is that the source code behind the website is itself open source and it contains support for SVN, mercurial and git as well as a wiki and a bug tracker.
-This means that you can run on your own server your own Indefero installation, with as many private repositories as you wish and the typical amenities of a project (Gitorious is also open source, but has no bug tracker).
-I use this for my own `private projects`_, and I have :doc:`some notes </code/indefero_dreamhost>` that you may find useful on configuring Indefero on your own server.
+This means that you can run Indefero on your own server, with as many private repositories as you wish and the typical amenities of a project (Gitorious is also open source, but has no bug tracker).
+I use this for my own `private projects`_, and I have :doc:`some notes
+</code/indefero_dreamhost>` that you may find useful on configuring Indefero on
+your own server.

 .. _open source: http://www.indefero.net/open-source/
 .. _private projects: http://projects.fperez.org